onap/integration/docs/docs_vFW_CNF_CDS.rst

 **<AUTOMATED>**

 Since Honolulu release vFW CNF Use Case is equipped with dedicated mechanisms for verification of the CNF status automatically, during the instantiation.
-The process utilizes the k8sPlugin Status and Healtcheck APIs that both are natively exposed in the CDS and can be executed from the script execution functionality in the CDS.
+The process utilizes the k8sPlugin Status and Healthcheck APIs that both are natively exposed in the CDS and can be executed from the script execution functionality in the CDS.

 .. figure:: files/vFW_CNF_CDS/healthcheck.png
    :scale: 60 %